In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Our tests found wagons to be more challenging to maneuver than traditional strollers, large and hard to fit in smaller trunks, and they lacked any actual useful storage.
-If you have gear for more than one kid, you'll have to stack supplies on the footwell between the children.
-Also, they are easier to pull than push, which creates the opportunity for little ones to drop or throw items from the wagon without your knowledge, and you won't know if older toddlers try to jump out on the go until they fall.
-We've also heard parents remark that kids getting in and out on their own is the appeal for some.
-Still, in practice, toddlers climbing in and out can cause tipping from side to side if they do it unassisted, and you might be lifting them in and out multiple times in one outing (workout, anyone?).
+This creates the opportunity for little ones to drop or throw items from the wagon without your knowledge, and you won't know if older toddlers try to jump out on the go until they fall.
+We've also heard parents remark that kids getting in and out on their own is appealing.
+Still, in practice, toddlers climbing in and out can cause tipping from side to side if they do it unassisted, and you might be lifting them in and out multiple times in one outing.

 Our test on the Xplore includes pushing and pulling over surfaces inside and outdoors.